ansleybrown1337/lysimeter-analysis/README.md

     W5 --> F

 ```

+## How It Works
+The `lysimeter-analysis` package processes lysimeter data through a series of steps, as illustrated in the workflow diagram above.
+The process begins with the collection of raw data from the lysimeter datalogger, technician NSE records, and ET reference weather station datalogger, which is then merged and cleaned using the `dat_file_merger.py` module.
+Calibration coefficients are applied to weather station sensors if applicable.

+Next, the `non_standard_events.py` module detects non-standard events (NSEs) such as rainfall or irrigation, which can affect the lysimeter's weight. **Automatic detection of NSEs is based on a threshold of mV/V**, which can be adjusted by the user.
+The `load_cell_calibration.py` module allows users to set calibration parameters for the lysimeter data, converting raw mV/V data into weight in kilograms.
+The default detection threshold is set to 0.0034 mV/V for the CSU AVRC large lysimeter (LL) and 0.0016 mV/V for the small lysimeter (SL), but users can adjust this threshold based on their specific data characteristics.
+These thresholds are determined by multiplying the minimum detection limit of a rain gauge sensor deployed on/near the lysimeter by the conversion factor to convert it from mm to mV/V. A tipping bucket rain gauge sensor often yields a precision of 0.01 inches (0.254 mm) per tip, which is equivalent to 0.0016 mV/V for the SL and 0.0034 mV/V for the LL.

+The `water_balance.py` module calculates actual evapotranspiration (ETa) from the lysimeter weight data, linearly interpolating over NSEs to estimate ETa during these events.
+Additionally, it filters out "noisy" ET spikes that may occur due to other uncertainty (and area of future work).
+"Noisy" ET spikes are defined as any ETa rate that is < 0 mm per unit of time, OR is more than 70% different from the previous ETa rate, OR if the ETa rate is greater than 3 standard deviations from the mean of the whole ETa timeseries.
+These "noisy" values are also linearly interpolated over to provide a more accurate representation of ETa during these periods.
+The module also calculates daily ETa rates, cumulative ETa, and generates plots to visualize the results.

+The `weather.py` module processes daily weather data to calculate the ASCE-PM reference ET (ETr) using the [`pyfao56` python package](https://github.com/kthorp/pyfao56) and compares it with the lysimeter-derived ETc. It also calculates the crop coefficient (Kc) based on the ratio of ETc to ETr.

+The `utils.py` module provides general utility functions to support the above modules, such as data aggregation and exporting results to CSV files.
+The `export_csv` function allows users to save the processed data in a structured format for further analysis or reporting.

+Finally, the `report_generator.py` module creates a comprehensive analysis report, summarizing the results and providing visualizations of the lysimeter data, NSEs, ETa, and Kc values.
+The entire process is orchestrated by the `run_analysis.py` script, which ties all these functionalities together and allows users to run the analysis with specified parameters.

 ## Algorithm Validation
 To illustrate the accuracy of the `lysimeter-analysis` package, a comparison was made between the manual data cleaning process used previously and the algorithms found in the `lysimeter-analysis` package.
 The comparison was made using 2022 data from the CSU AVRC large lysimeter (LL).
 The results of this comparison are presented below.